 If a seller doesn't have a fire in their belly, it's very hard to light one.
-But if a seller does have that fire—even a flicker—the right manager can help the flame burn bright.
+But if a seller has even a flicker of that fire, the right manager can help it burn bright.
 Our research has shown that Elite Performers are more than 2x as likely to have managers who make an effort to motivate sellers.

 Here are a few ways sales managers can set the stage for seller success:

 - Help sellers see how they can achieve challenging goals: Work with sellers to define goals and build action plans to meet them.
-Then hold sellers accountable to those actions on a weekly basis.
+Hold sellers accountable to those actions on a weekly, monthly, or even yearly basis.

 - Foster a supportive culture: Enable sellers with the tools, materials, resources, and support they need to win.

 - Create maximum selling energy: Celebrate successes, keep lines of communication open, and help sellers’ fire burn bright.

 - Set challenging but achievable goals: Challenging goals are more motivating.
 Be sure sales goals and quotas are challenging yet achievable.